Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

 In the rewriting literature this peak is a \emph{non-left-linear critical pair} in the classical sense of Huet~\cite{huet1980confluent}, obtained by unifying the non-left-linear left-hand side $\mathrm{eqW}(a,a)$ with the left-linear left-hand side $\mathrm{eqW}(a,b)$ under the substitution $\{b\mapsto a\}$.
 The general pattern (non-left-linearity overlapping with a second rule breaks confluence) is illustrated by Klop's $D(x,x)$ counterexample~\cite{klop1980crs} and is textbook material (Terese~\cite{terese2003trs}, Exercise 2.7.20).
-Left-linearity is the axis that governs confluence; right-linearity (non-duplication) is the axis that governs termination: the first axis is illustrated by Klop's $D(x,x)$, the second by Toyama's counterexample to modular termination~\cite{toyama1987counterexample}.
-The present paper's two main obstructions (local confluence failure at $\mathrm{eqW}(\mathrm{void},\mathrm{void})$ and termination failure for the step-duplicating recursor) are therefore parallel object-level manifestations of copy-indistinguishability along opposite sides of the left/right syntactic dichotomy.
-The two failures are not instances of a common theorem; they are instances of a common syntactic principle. \end{remark}
+Left-linearity is a structural condition relevant to confluence, and right-linearity (non-duplication) is a structural condition relevant to termination, each carrying its own counterexample mechanism: the first is illustrated by Klop's $D(x,x)$, the second by Toyama's counterexample to modularity of termination under direct sums~\cite{toyama1987counterexample}.
+The two main obstructions of \S\ref{sec:recursor-as-circular-reference} and \S\ref{sec:operational-inexpressibility} (local confluence failure at $\mathrm{eqW}(\mathrm{void},\mathrm{void})$ and failure of the direct whole-term measure and orientation families on the step-duplicating recursor, which itself terminates) are therefore parallel object-level manifestations of copy-indistinguishability on the two sides of the left/right distinction.
+The two failures are instances of a common syntactic principle rather than of a common theorem. \end{remark}

 \begin{definition}[Construction method] A termination method is a \emph{construction method} if it extends the proof language with a specific mathematical object (for example, a polynomial interpretation or symbol precedence) and verifies the instance directly in the extended language. \end{definition}